himanshu-sagar/General-Web-App-For-Deloying-ML-Models/README.md

 ## About This Web App

-##Goal: Analysis of Machine learning model accuracy for a particular dataset on different ML algorithms.
+## Goal: Analysis of Machine learning model accuracy for a particular dataset on different ML algorithms.

 *This project is about the deployment of any kind of machine learning/deep learning model over the internet.In machine learning we always face an issue of selecting the best Model for any dataset.
 For solving that problem, I have integrated many Ml Models on a single platform, so that we can compare the performance of diffrent ML models for a specific dataset.

-For this project, I am using Flask, HTML, CSS ,BootStrap and python for deploying the Model *
+For this project, I am using Flask, HTML, CSS ,BootStrap and python for deploying the Model.*

 ## Features